 Q: Will Early College credits count toward my high school graduation requirements?

-A: That decision is up to your high school, so it is important to talk to your school counselor to make sure you have what you need to graduate.
-This program helps students shorten their timeline toward a college degree.
+A: That decision will be up to your high school, so it is important to talk to your school counselor to make sure you have what you need to graduate.
+This is an opportunity to gain experience in a college campus environment and an avenue for motivated students to accelerate their timeline toward a college degree.

 Q: Is there a difference in Early College options across the NH community colleges?

-A: Yes, this means that what NHTI offers could be different from another community college in New Hampshire.
+A: Yes, which means that what NHTI offers could be different from another NH community college.
+The Community College System allows each college to consider community needs and respond accordingly.

 Q: How is Early College different from Running Start?